Sc3n3/FatSlim/README.md

 # FatSlim
-Slim Framework 2 with Eloquent ORM &amp; Twig and Blade Template Engine &amp; Modular system support
+Slim Framework 2 with Eloquent ORM &amp; Twig and Blade Template Engine &amp; Modular System

 # Install
 First, you should clone the repository.